Frequently Asked Questions...and Answers

-Visit the Forms page to download and complete the required forms prior to your appointment and to map out our location.
+You will be sent an email with forms to complete prior to your appointment and to map out our location.
 If you do not have internet access or are unable to print forms, please arrive 30 minutes early to complete the necessary paperwork.
 Otherwise, please arrive 15 minutes early to get registered.
 Bring a driver’s license or photo ID, completed paperwork, any pertinent information or diagnostic tests, insurance card and doctor’s referral, if applicable.
 Dress comfortably in loose fitting clothing or bring something to change into.
 Please refrain from wearing any perfume or lotions, as our clinic is allergy friendly and fragrance-free.
 Please call if you need directions.

 What Can I Expect At My First Appointment?

 Your physical therapist will meet with you in a private room to interview you about your medical history and condition, perform an examination of your mobility, strength, tender points and special tests.
 After your therapist determines what areas need attention, she will perform manual therapy techniques, instruct you in a few simple exercises and establish goals with you for therapy.
 You will then schedule additional visits based on the therapist’s treatment plan, which often includes weekly treatment for 4 to 6 weeks at a time.
 You may experience a change in your condition immediately, have general soreness from the exam and/or feel relaxed.
 The appointment will last up to 60 minutes, so plan accordingly.
 Read our blog for more details.

 What Can I Expect At Follow-up Appointments?